A Countable, Dense, Dedekind-Complete Subset of $\mathbb{R}$ Constructed by Extending $\mathbb{Q}$ via Simultaneous

-That sequence $S_r$ contains only all algebraic numbers, and each algebraic number has a well-defined place in that sequence.
-Let us now use Cantor's diagonal procedure to generate numbers that are not contained in this sequence.
-To do that defined is a new sequence $t_1, t_2,...,t_\nu,...$, where each $t_\nu$ is either 0 or 1, determined so that $t_\nu\neq a_{\nu\nu}$.
-By formulating from this sequence of $t_\nu$ the element $T_1=(t_1,t_2,...,t_\nu,...)$, it follows that $T_1 \neq A_\nu$ for any value of the index $\nu$.
-So, created is a number that is different from all numbers in the sequence that contains all algebraic numbers.
-Therefore, it must be a transcendental number.
-That will be the first transcendental number that is generated.
-It will be incorporated in the sequence $S_r$ as the first element, which will move all elements in the original sequence from $n-th$ to $n+1$ place.
-This recursive procedure will be repeated, generating on the same way the second transcendental number and placing it in the sequence $S_r$ on the first place, shifting all elements in $S_r$ again, then third transcendental number, and so on.
-Please note that all numbers that are generated in this way are well defined.
-All digits $t_\nu$ of such generated transcendental numbers $T_1$, $T_2$, $T_3, ...$ are defined and known.
-This is because in the initial sequence $S_r$ that contains all algebraic reals, all digits are defined.
-In creating the first transcendental number by Cantor's diagonal procedure, there is no any freedom because each diagonal element 0 must be switched to 1, or 1 to 0, i.e., one must apply $t_\nu\neq a_{\nu\nu}$ for each diagonal element.
-Since in the initial sequence $S_r$ of algebraic numbers all $a_{\nu\nu}$ are known and fixed, all numbers $T_1$, $T_2,... $ that will be produced with the diagonal procedure are defined.
+The sequence \(S_r\) contains only all rational numbers, and each rational number has a well-defined place within that sequence.
+Let us now use Cantor's diagonal construction to generate numbers not contained in this sequence.
+Such numbers are defined by sequences of digits \(d_{\nu1}, d_{\nu2}, \ldots, d_{\nu\mu}, \ldots\), where each \(d_{\nu\mu}\) is either 0 or 1, determined such that \(d_{\mu\mu} \neq a_{\nu\nu}\).
+From this sequence of \(d_{\nu\mu}\), we formulate the element \(D_1 = (d_{11}, d_{12}, \ldots, d_{\nu\mu}, \ldots)\), ensuring that \(D_1 \neq A_\nu\) for any index \(\nu\).
+Thus, a number different from all numbers in the sequence containing all rational numbers is created.
+Therefore, it must be an irrational number.
+This will be the first irrational number generated and will be incorporated into the sequence \(S_r\) as the first element, which shifts all elements in the original sequence from the \(n\)-th to the \(n+1\)-th place.
+This recursive construction will be repeated; it will be applied again on the newly generated set \(S_r\), generating in the same way the second irrational number and placing it in the sequence \(S_r\) in the first position, shifting all elements in \(S_r\) again, then the third irrational number, and so on.
+All numbers generated in this way are well defined, all digits \(d_{\nu\mu}\) of such generated irrational numbers \(D_1, D_2, \ldots, D_\nu, \ldots\) are defined and known.
+This is because all digits in the initial sequence \(S_r\) that contains all rational reals are defined.
+In creating irrational numbers by Cantor's diagonal construction, there is no freedom because each diagonal element 0 must be switched to 1, or 1 to 0; one must apply \(d_{\nu\nu} \neq a_{\nu\nu}\) for each diagonal element.
+Since in the initial sequence \(S_r\) of rational numbers all \(a_{\nu\mu}\) are known and fixed, all numbers \(D_1\), \(D_2\), \ldots that are produced with the diagonal construction are defined.